-2 Related Work
+Related Work

-This work is related to the study of cooperation and collaboration in multi-agent systems and mechanism design, besides the study of AI for video games and music generation.
+This work is related to the study of cooperation in multi-agent systems and mechanism design; the study of AI for video games and music generation; and computational creativity.

-Cooperation is an important topic in multi-agent systems.
-Cohen and Levesque (1991) [3] presented the Joint Intentions theory, where agents work to accomplish objectives in a joint mental state.
-Grosz and Kraus (1996) [7] introduced SharedPlans, where actions are composed of a hierarchy of subactions, and agents have individual plans for performing subactions.
-STEAM [25] combines these ideas in an implemented framework, where agents make a hierarchy of joint intentions.
-It is also possible to coordinate a team through task allocation, for instance using the contract net protocol [23].
-Large groups of agents may also present a global, organized behavior by following local coordination rules [15].
-Additionally, in Cooperative Game Theory [2], agents form groups when it allows them to achieve a higher payoff.
+Cooperation is an important topic in multi-agent systems (Cohen and Levesque 1991; Tambe 1997), where agents have joint intentions and objectives.
+It is also possible to coordinate a team through task allocation, for instance with the contract net protocol (Smith 1980).
+Large groups may also present a global, organized behavior by following local coordination rules (Marcolino et al. 2017).
+Additionally, in Cooperative Game Theory (Branzei, Dimitrov, and Tijs 2008), agents form groups when it allows them to achieve a higher payoff.
 Our implicit cooperation approach for music generation, however, is essentially different than these previous works.
-Our work also relates to mechanism design [10], a model in game theory that focuses on designing the rules of a game in order to achieve desired objectives.
-Traditionally, mechanism design assumes rational agents, while our approach does not need rationality assumptions (in fact, our implicit cooperation is not based on game theory).
+Our work also relates to mechanism design (Hurwicz and Reiter 2006), a model in game theory that focuses on designing the rules of a game in order to achieve desired objectives.
+Traditionally, mechanism design assumes rational agents, while our approach does not need rationality assumptions (in fact, our model is not based on game theory).

 Artificial intelligence is used extensively in (video) games.
 The main focus is on creating strong agents, that are able to win or achieve a high score.
-It is notorious the recent success of the UCT Monte Carlo algorithm to play board games [6], and the development of machine learning algorithms that are able to perform well in a range of Atari games [1].
+It is notorious the recent success of UCT Monte Carlo to play board games (Gelly et al. 2006), and the development of machine learning algorithms that are able to perform well in a range of Atari games (Bellemare et al. 2013).
 In the industry, however, creating strong agents is not as crucial.
-One of their main objectives is to create non-player characters (NPCs) that make the game enjoyable, often by using scripts and simple techniques [21].
-Designers also explicitly program the agents to make mistakes [14].
-They still hold the belief, however, that the major role of AI is for creating realistic (or human-like) agent behavior [22].
+One of their main objectives is to create non-player characters (NPCs) that make the game enjoyable, often by using scripts and simple techniques (Robertson and Watson 2014).
+Designers also explicitly program the agents to make mistakes (Lidén 2004).
+They still hold the belief, however, that the major role of AI is for creating realistic (or human-like) agent behavior (Scott 2002).